YongsenTan/Deep-Consensus-Clustering/README.md

 ![Model Overview](https://github.com/YongsenTan/Deep-Consensus-Clustering/blob/main/img/Model%20Overview.png)

 - **a.** Time series electronic health records (EHR) were utilized as input data for the Bi-LSTM encoder in our study.
 The Bi-LSTM encoder processed the EHR data, and the hidden state in the final time step was extracted as the representation.
 Subsequently, the Bi-LSTM decoder employed both the representation and the time-reversed input data to reconstruct the original input data.
 Simultaneously, the supervisor component was co-trained with the Bi-LSTM autoencoder.
-This supervisor component utilized the extracted representation as input to predict the probability of mortality.
+This supervisor component utilized the extracted representation as input to predict the probability of mortality [[Paper](https://www.sciencedirect.com/science/article/pii/S1532046423001144)].
 - **b.** We represented EHR in multiple representations in different hidden dimensions.
 Subsequently, K-means was employed to cluster each representation.
 In this illustration, we conducted K-means on five representations (left).
 The similarity of pair-wise patients was quantified as the frequency of being clustered into the same group.
 For instance, patient 1 and patient 2 were consistently clustered together in four out of five representations, and their similarity was calculated as 4 divided by 5.
 This similarity matrix, a symmetrical matrix, was constructed to record the pairwise similarities between patients (right).

 ## How to explore this project

 ### Installing dependencies

-All the required dependencies are in [requirements.txt](https://github.com/YongsenTan/Deep-Consensus-Clustering/blob/main/requirements.txt)
+All the required dependencies are in [requirements.txt](https://github.com/YongsenTan/Deep-Consensus-Clustering/blob/main/requirements.txt).
 For installing all the dependencies run this line of code in command

 `pip install -r requirements.txt`

+### Data preparation

+- Prepare your time-series data into a `.pkl` file and put it in the folder `dataset`.
+You can customize your dataset in [utils.py](https://github.com/YongsenTan/Deep-Consensus-Clustering/blob/main/utils.py).
+- The input data `X` requires a three-dimension format  `[number of samples, time dimension, feature dimension]`.
+- The input data `Y` requires a one-dimension format.
+The representations will be correlated with data `Y` by supervised learning [[Paper](https://www.sciencedirect.com/science/article/pii/S1532046423001144)].

 ### Run codes